firesurfer/rclcs/README.md

 * Cleanup of the message generator
    * Use templating engine for message generation
 * ~~Fix errors regarding arrays~~
-* Free memory where needed
+* Free memory where needed - I should have covered all (or at least most cases) by now
 * ~~Finish implementation of services~~
 * Implement error handling where needed
 * Make sure the api is consistent with the rclcpp